Rigidity of discrete conformal structures on surfaces: Relationships of Glickenstein's discrete conformal structures on surfaces and 3-dimensional hyperbolic geometry

-The relationship of discrete conformal structures on polyhedral surfaces and $3$-dimensional hyperbolic geometry was first discovered by Bobenko-Pinkall-Springborn \cite{BPS} in the case of vertex scaling, which was further studied in \cite{ZG, ZGZLYG}.
-In this section, we extend the interpolation for the Ricci energy of discrete conformal structures on a triangle in terms of co-volume functions of some generalized tetrahedra in $\mathbb{H}^3$ to more general cases and study the convexity of the co-volume functions.
+The deep relationships of discrete conformal structures on polyhedral surfaces and $3$-dimensional hyperbolic geometry were first discovered by Bobenko-Pinkall-Springborn \cite{BPS} in the case of Luo's vertex scaling.
+The relationships were then further studied in \cite{ZGZLYG}.
+In this subsection, we study some more general cases.

-We use the Klein model for $\mathbb{H}^3$ with $\mathbb{S}^2$ as the ideal boundary $\partial \mathbb{H}^3$.
-Suppose $\{ijk\}$ is a Euclidean or hyperbolic triangle generated by discrete conformal structures in Definition \ref{defn of discrete conformal structure}.
-The Ricci energy for the triangle $\{ijk\}$ is closely related to the co-volume of a generalized tetrahedron $T_{Oijk}$ in the extended hyperbolic space $\mathbb{H}^3$, whose vertices are truncated by a hyperbolic plane in $\mathbb{H}^3$ or by a horosphere in $\mathbb{H}^3$.
+We use the Klein model for $\mathbb{H}^3$ and take $\mathbb{S}^2$ as the ideal boundary $\partial \mathbb{H}^3$ of $\mathbb{H}^3$.
+Suppose $\{ijk\}$ is a Euclidean or hyperbolic triangle generated by Glickenstein's discrete conformal structures in Definition \ref{defn of discrete conformal structure}.
+The Ricci energy for the triangle $\{ijk\}$ is closely related to the co-volume of a generalized tetrahedron $T_{Oijk}$ in the extended hyperbolic space $\mathbb{H}^3$, whose vertices are possibly truncated by a hyperbolic plane in $\mathbb{H}^3$.
 In the following, we briefly describe the construction of $T_{Oijk}$ for $\varepsilon\in \{0,1\}$.
-One can also refer to \cite{BPS,ZGZLYG,ZG} for more information.
+One can also refer to \cite{BPS,ZGZLYG} for more information.

 The generalized tetrahedron $T_{Oijk}$ has $4$ vertices $O, v_i, v_j, v_k$, which are ideal or hyper-ideal.
-The vertex $O$ is called the bottom vertex. \begin{description} \item[(1)] For the Euclidean background geometry, $O$ is ideal, i.e. $O\in \partial \mathbb{H}^3$, and the generalized hyperbolic tetrahedron $T_{Oijk}$ is truncated by a horosphere $H_O$ at $O$.
-Please refer to Figure \ref{Euclidean-tetrahedron} for a generalized hyperbolic tetrahedron $T_{Oijk}$ with $O$ ideal.
+The vertex $O$ is called the bottom vertex. \begin{description} \item[(1)] For the Euclidean background geometry, $O$ is ideal, i.e. $O\in \partial \mathbb{H}^3$.
+Please refer to Figure \ref{Euclidean-tetrahedron}.
 The Euclidean triangle $\{ijk\}$ is the intersection of the generalized hyperbolic tetrahedron $T_{Oijk}$ with the horosphere $H_O$ at $O$.
 For the hyperbolic background geometry, $O$ is hyper-ideal, i.e. $O\not\in \mathbb{H}^3\cup \partial \mathbb{H}^3$, and the generalized hyperbolic tetrahedron is truncated by a hyperbolic plane $P_O$ in $\mathbb{H}^3$ dual to $O$.
-Please refer to Figure \ref{hyperbolic-tetrahedron} for a generalized hyperbolic tetrahedron $T_{Oijk}$ with $O$ hyper-ideal.
+More precisely, $P_O=O^{\perp}\cap \mathbb{H}^3$, where $O^{\perp}$ is the timelike subspace in $\mathbb{R}^{3+1}$ orthogonal to the spacelike vector $O$.
+Please refer to Figure \ref{hyperbolic-tetrahedron}.
 The hyperbolic triangle $\{ijk\}$ is the intersection of the hyperbolic plane $P_O$ with the generalized hyperbolic tetrahedron $T_{Oijk}$.